-- Twenty-one homes for low-income women and families have been built in East St. Louis—seventeen in the Olivette Park neighborhood
+- Twenty-one homes for low-income women and families have been built in East St. Louis—eighteen in the Olivette Park neighborhood

-- Thirteen families have assumed the mortgage on their homes and have become homeowners and eight more are working with our Housing Director to take the steps necessary to secure a loan and to become homeowners in the near future
+- Fourteen families have assumed the mortgage on their homes and have become homeowners and three more are working with our Housing Director to take the steps necessary to secure a loan and to become homeowners in the near future

 - Sixteen additional lots have been purchased at county auctions to be cleared, cleaned, and maintained as future sites for housing development